bramat92/Weather-App/README.md

 # Weather-App
-This App determines the weather of your city of choice.
+This mobile app helps its users to know the weather of a particular city as well as other meteroelogical data.

 # Weather-App